Endocrine Assessment

 Endocrine disorders represent a complex and diverse group of conditions that arise from problems within the body's endocrine system.
 This system, a network of glands that produce and release hormones, plays a pivotal role in regulating almost every cell, organ, and function in our bodies.

 Hormones are chemical messengers that travel through the bloodstream to tissues or organs, working slowly over time to affect many different processes, including growth and development, metabolism, sexual function, reproduction, and mood.
-When the endocrine glands do not function properly, it can result in an overproduction or underproduction of hormones, leading to endocrine disorders.
+When the endocrine glands do not function properly, hormone overproduction or underproduction can result, leading to endocrine disorders.

 Thyroid disorders